obagaar/ChatApp/README.md

 # ChatApp
 A chat application I created for my class

+## Getting Started
+What you need to run and use this chat app.

 ### Prerequisites
 * A working internet connection
 * The Setup.msi file downloaded and installed